yiisoft/docs/010-code-style.md

 Code formatting used in Yii 3 packages is based on [PSR-12](https://www.php-fig.org/psr/psr-12/) with additional rules added on top of it.

-## Property, constant and method placement

-Order should be the following:

-- Constants
-- Properties
-- Methods

 ## Comments

 Inline comments are to be avoided except when code could not be understood without them.
 A good example is